-First, at least 75% of our gross income, excluding gross income from prohibited transactions and certain "hedging transactions," for each taxable year must be derived directly or indirectly from investments relating to real property or mortgages on real property, including "rents from real property," gains on the disposition of real estate, dividends paid by another REIT and interest on obligations secured by mortgages on real property or on interests in real property, or from some types of temporary investments.

-Second, at least 95% of our gross income, excluding gross income from prohibited transactions and certain "hedging transactions," for each taxable year must be derived from any combination of income qualifying under the 75% test and dividends, interest, and gain from the sale or disposition of stock or securities.
+- · First, at least 75% of our gross income, excluding gross income from prohibited transactions, certain "hedging transactions" and certain "foreign currency gains" for each taxable year must be derived directly or indirectly from investments relating to real property or mortgages on real property, including "rents from real property," gains on the disposition of real estate, dividends paid by another REIT and interest on obligations secured by mortgages on real property or on interests in real property, or from some types of temporary investments.
+Interest and gain on debt instruments issued by publicly offered REITs that are not secured by mortgages on real property or interests in real property are not qualifying income for purposes of the 75% test. - Second, at least 95% of our gross income, excluding gross income from prohibited transactions, certain "hedging transactions," and certain "foreign currency gains" for each taxable year must be derived from any combination of income qualifying under the 75% test and dividends, interest, and gain from the sale or disposition of stock or securities.